-Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Diarrhea (Campylobacter) Fecal-oral route through direct person-to- person contact or contaminated fomites, by ingestion of contaminated food, water, or animal contact.
-Excretion is shortened by treatment Without treatment, can be infectious for 2-3 weeks with possible relapse Report outbreaks IMMEDIATELY by phone Report within 3 days Exclude until diarrheal symptoms are resolved for at least 24 hours.
-Parent note or staff statement that diarrhea has resolved for 24 hours Diarrhea (Cryptosporidium) Recreational water contact, the fecal-oral route through direct person- to-person contact or contaminated fomites, by ingestion of contaminated food, water, or animal contact.
-Parasite can remain in stool for 2 weeks Report outbreaks IMMEDIATELY by phone Report within 3 days Exclude until diarrheal symptoms are resolved for at least 24 hours.
+Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Diarrhea (Campylobacter) Fecal-oral route through direct person-to-person contact or contaminated fomites, by ingestion of contaminated food, water, or animal contact Excretion is shortened by treatment Without treatment, can be infectious for 2-3 weeks with possible relapse Report outbreaks IMMEDIATELY by phone, otherwise report individual cases within 3 days Exclude until diarrheal symptoms are resolved for at least 24 hours.
+Parent note or staff statement that diarrhea has resolved for 24 hours Diarrhea (Cryptosporidium) Recreational water contact, the fecal-oral route through direct person- to-person contact or contaminated fomites, by ingestion of contaminated food, water, or animal contact Parasite can remain in stool for 2 weeks Report outbreaks IMMEDIATELY by phone, otherwise report individual cases within 3 days Exclude until diarrheal symptoms are resolved for at least 24 hours.
 Restrict recreational water activities (pools, splash pads, water tables, etc.) until 2 weeks after diarrheal symptoms resolve.
 Parent note or staff statement that diarrhea has resolved for 24 hours

-Disease/ Agent Mode of Transmission Contagious Period Report to Public Health Exclusion Documentation for Return Diarrhea (E. coli 0157:H7 and other Shiga Toxin- Producing E. coli (STEC)) Fecal-oral route through direct person-to- person contact or contaminated fomites, by ingestion of contaminated food, water, or animal contact.
-3 weeks or longer; Prolonged carriage is uncommon Report outbreaks IMMEDIATELY by phone Report within 24 hours by phone Children under the age of 5 or staff in out- of-home childcare or students under the age of 5 in Kindergarten: Exclude until diarrheal symptoms are resolved for at least 24 hours and 2 consecutive stool cultures or culture- independent diagnostic tests taken at least 24 hours apart are negative for STEC.
-If antibiotics were prescribed, stool cultures must be collected 48 or more hours after the antibiotics are completed.
-Students 5 years of age or older thru grade 12: Exclude until diarrheal symptoms are resolved for at least 24 hours.
+Disease/ Agent Mode of Contagious Report to Public Exclusion Documentation for Diarrhea (E. coli 0157:H7 and other Shiga Toxin- Producing E. coli (STEC)) Mode of Transmission Fecal-oral route through direct person-to-person contact or contaminated fomites, by ingestion of contaminated food, water, or animal contact Contagious Period 3 weeks or longer; Prolonged carriage is uncommon Report to Public Health Report outbreaks IMMEDIATELY by phone Report individual cases within 24 hours by phone Children under the age of 5 or staff in out- of-home childcare or students under the age of 5 in Kindergarten: • Exclude until diarrheal symptoms are resolved for at least 24 hours and 2 consecutive stool cultures or culture- independent diagnostic tests taken at least 24 hours apart are negative for STEC. • If antibiotics were prescribed, stool cultures must be collected 48 or more hours after the antibiotics are completed.
+Students 5 years of age or older thru grade 12: • Exclude until diarrheal symptoms are resolved for at least 24 hours.
 Restrict recreational water activities (pools, splash pads, water tables, etc.) until 2 weeks after diarrheal symptoms resolve.
-Documentation of 2 negative test results.
-Parent note for students 5 years of age or older thru grade 12 stating no diarrhea for 24 hours.
-Diarrhea Enteropathogenic E. coli (EPEC) Enterotoxigenic E. coli (ETEC) Fecal-oral route through direct person-to- person contact or May be prolonged Report outbreaks IMMEDIATELY by phone Exclude until diarrheal symptoms are resolved for at least 24 hours.
-Parent note or staff statement that diarrhea has resolved for 24 hours
+Parent note for students 5 years of age or older thru grade 12 stating no diarrhea for 24 hours